-The Indian markets have started today's session on a positive note.
-The benchmark indices opened below the breakeven mark but soon moved into the positive territory.
-Other key Asian markets are in the red with China (down 1.5%) leading the pack of losers.
-The US markets ended higher by 0.4% yesterday.
+The Indian markets have started today’s session on a positive note.
+The benchmark indices opened above the breakeven mark and have stayed in the positive territory.
+Other key Asian markets are in the green with Japan (up 0.8%) leading the pack of gainers.
+The US markets ended higher by 0.5% yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading strong with banking majors attracting investors' interest.
-The BSE-Sensex is trading higher by around 35 points, while the NSE-Nifty is up by about 5 points.
-Buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.3% and 0.4% respectively.
-The rupee is trading at 46.39 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading strong with banking majors attracting investors’ interest.
+The BSE-Sensex is trading higher by around 82 points, while the NSE-Nifty is up by about 20 points.
+Buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Small cap indices are trading higher by 0.9% and 0.8% respectively.
+The rupee is trading at 46.44 to the US dollar.

 Power stocks have opened the day on a strong note.
 Gainers here include Tata Power and NTPC.
 As per a leading business daily, Tata Power is mulling acquisition opportunities abroad, including that of global power generation company InterGen.
 As per recent reports, the GMR group is planning to sell its 50% stake in InterGen.
 GMR Infrastructure paid US$ 1.1 bn in 2008 for the stake in InterGen, which operates 12 power plants in the UK, Netherlands, Mexico, Australia and the Philippines.
 Tata Power is also eyeing coal mines overseas for ensuring raw material supply.
 The company already has a 30% stake in two major Indonesian coal companies - PT Kaltim Prima Coal and PT Arutmin Indonesia.
 It may be noted that equity interest in coal companies provides a natural hedge against rising coal prices for the power business, which uses imported coal.